wolverian/oi-lang/README.md

 Run `make dev` to run everything.
 It'll eventually open a browser with the testing UI in it for you.

+Run `make karma-auto` in another window to run tests whenever you change anything.

 Run `make` to see all the development commands, or read the  [Makefile](Makefile) yourself.